This blog has been updated for the June 2019 series.

 Occasionally, you might need to download and print and/or photocopy emergency question papers.
-If you copy pages as single sided sheets, the blank side will also be scanned, causing our system to recognise twice as many pages as there should be!
+If you copy pages as single-sided sheets, the blank side will also be scanned, causing our system to recognise twice as many pages as there should be!

-Top tip: if you need to photocopy exam papers, if you can, try to produce them double-sided.
-That way we’ll be able to process the scripts as normal.
+Top tip: If you need to photocopy exam papers, if you can, try to produce them double-sided - that way we’ll be able to process the scripts as normal.
 If you do copy single-sided then we still mark the scripts but we may have to send them to an examiner to be marked traditionally, rather than digitally, which can take longer.

-Helen O'Leary - Senior Customer Support Manager
+Paul Jones - Senior Customer Support Manager